bobk/terraform-azuredevops-reference/README.md

 * Create library variables in your Azure DevOps project (be sure to mark them secret):
 <pre>
-  * ARM_CLIENT_ID: yourclientid
+   ARM_CLIENT_ID: YOURCLIENTID
-  * ARM_CLIENT_SECRET: yourclientsecret
+   ARM_CLIENT_SECRET: YOURCLIENTSECRET
-  * ARM_SUBSCRIPTION_ID: yoursubscriptionid
+   ARM_SUBSCRIPTION_ID: YOURSUBSCRIPTIONID
-  * ARM_TENANT_ID: yourtenantid
+   ARM_TENANT_ID: YOURTENANTID
 </pre>

+* For more informationon the above see: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret

-* Create a new pipeline against the repo.
+* Create a new pipeline against the cloned repo.
 This reference example should install easily as a Azure DevOps pipeline and pass/warn all tests.
 Note that the pipeline YAML files are in a subdirectory /azure-pipelines.

 ### Resources Created